citrineos/citrineos.github.io/docs/faqs.md

 based on the protocol sent as part of the websocket connection.
 ///

-/// details | What APIs does CitrineOS use?
+/// details | APIs?
     type: info
     open: true

 CitrineOS uses REST API to support communications with the Charging Station and GraphQL to support database operations.
+For more information about the Core REST API, [click here](/apis/core-api).

+///

+/// details | What versions of OCPI are supported?
+    type: info
+    open: true

+OCPI 2.2.1 is supported by CitrineOS.
+Refer to the [roadmap](/roadmap) for information on upcoming OCPI versions.
 ///